 It’s not easy to pick which Splinter Cell game is the best.
 All of them have unique qualities that make them stand out in their own right, but we have to go with 2004’s Pandora Tomorrow.
 Numerous quality of life improvements from the original entry are found throughout, but the main draw is its exceptional multiplayer mode, that pit Spies vs Mercs.
 This threw players against one another in a balanced, nuanced, and diverse online gameplay experience.
 There was a period of time in which we’d get frequent entries in the Splinter Cell series every few years.
 Unfortunately, that time has passed, leaving us to pray to the Ubisoft gods for a new entry sometime soon.

 South Park: The Stick of Truth has no business being as good as it is.
 In fact, if not for a few delays pushing its release into 2014, it would have been far worse.
-It somehow captures the essence of the beloved, long-running show, and combines it with easy to understand RPG mechanics, all in one condensed 12-ish hour experience.
+It somehow captures the essence of the beloved, long-running show, and combines it with easy-to-understand RPG mechanics, all in one condensed 12-ish hour experience.
 Thanks to the efforts of series creators Matt Stone and Trey Parker, who had a huge hand in the game’s development, it effectively feels like a new, interactive season of the show.
-The followup, South Park: The Fractured but Whole is an excellent companion to The Stick of Truth, as well.
+The follow-up, South Park: The Fractured but Whole is an excellent companion to The Stick of Truth, as well.

-Assassin’s Creed Origins
+Read the full Assassin’s Creed Origins review

-- The best PS2 games of all time
+- The best PC games for 2023

-- The best PS Now games
+- The best games on PlayStation Plus, Extra, and Premium

-- The best GameCube games of all time
+- The best Bethesda games of all time